-The Timber and Building Materials Business and the Environment and Resources Business are involved in the sale of timber and building materials, and the Housing and Construction Business and Overseas Housing and Real Estate Business conduct mainly house sales.
+The Timber and Building Materials Business and the Environment and Resources Business are involved in the sale of timber and building materials, and the Housing Business and the Global Housing, Construction and Real Estate Business conduct mainly house sales.
 For these sales, revenue is recognized at the time of delivery to the customer when legal ownership, physical possession, significant risks associated with the ownership of the goods and economic value are transferred, and the right to receive payment is confirmed.